A proper foundation for your Grill Cabin is essential to extend its service life. Therefore, please read and follow the instructions carefully.

 Washing your cabin is an excellent opportunity to remove any surface-level dirt such as dust, mildew, pollen, bird feces, and insect deposits (i.e., spider webs, eggs, etc.)

-We recommend washing your cabin is to use a mild detergent and a soft-bristle brush.
+We recommend washing your cabin using a mild detergent and a soft-bristle brush.
 Make sure to mix the detergent with warm water (not boiling).

 We recommend two cleans (once bottom-up and once top-down).